boredabdel/istio-workshop-gcp/Readme.md

 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.14/samples/addons/prometheus.yaml
 ```

 You should see that its up and available on port 9090 (using a Service) in the `istio-system` namespace.
+It could take few minutes for the pod to be `Running`
 ```bash
 kubectl get pods,services -n istio-system
 ```